fweiss/Etappe/README.md

 code.
 The BDD cycle time is of course slower than TDD.
 The TDD tests are taking less than a second, while the BDD tests in the Chrome browser are taking about 7 seconds.

-Manually testing should be done periodically to ensure the UX is reasonable.
-However, whenever JavaScript errors are encountered in manually testing, the error should immediately be exercised in Protractor.
+Manual testing should be done periodically to ensure the UX is reasonable.
+However, whenever JavaScript errors are encountered in manual testing, the error should immediately be exercised in Protractor.
 For example, there was an Angular injector error due to a missing script tag.
 By adding an Angular exception handler, the Protractor run was made red.
 Then the missing script tag was added to index.html to make the test green.

 When manual testing exposes UX issues, they may or may not involve BDD or TDD.
-For example, if it's necessary to rearrange the DOM or add CSS classes to DOM elements, should changes should first be added to BDD tests.
+For example, if it's necessary to modify the DOM or add CSS classes to DOM elements, the changes should first be added to BDD tests.
+When other changes are made to the DOM, use protractor for regression testing.
 However, changes to the CSS would be manually tested changes.

 ## Links and References
 Really good article about the who, why, and how of testing: https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html

 How to mock providers: http://www.syntaxsuccess.com/viewarticle/how-to-mock-providers-in-angular

-## IntelliJ

-IntelliJ has plugins which make TDD with Karma and Protractor highly productive.

-Once you have installed the plugins you will setup the following run configurations:

-- karma unit tests
-- server run configuration (Node)
-- mountebank required for protractor
-- protractor

-protractor tricks for running in jenkins selenium driver jar issue

-### Running the toolchain

-Launch each of the four tools and pin them in the Run window.
-This includes the web server and mountebank, which will be always running.
-Run the Karma unit test or the Protractor E2E tests by selecting the tab anbd clicking the run button.

-### Install Karma plugin

-The IntelliJ Karma plugin makes Javascript testing really nice.
-First make sure you have the Karma plugin installed.
-If not, it's easy to do:

-Preferences > Plugins > Install Jetbrains plugin.
-Navigate to and select the Karma plugin.
-Click Install and restart.

-### Create a Karma run configuration

-Enter name, config file (it finds it), browser (start with Chrome)

-Test environment

-run configrations for:

-- karma for unit testing
-- protractor (requires http server and mountebank)

-### IntelliJ run configurations

-details here
-karma, http server, mountebank, protractor

-###

-Http server, new run configuration, node, javascript=node_modules/http-server

-Then you can go to http://localhost:8080/app/index.html

 ## FAQ
 Here are some issues that may arise during development, testing, and usage.